Alaskan Malamute

 Alaskan Malamute FAQs (Frequently Asked Questions)

-How much does an Alaskan malamute cost?
+How much does an Alaskan Malamute cost from a breeder?

-Are Alaskan malamutes dangerous?
+Are Alaskan Malamutes dangerous?

-Although Alaskan malamutes often end up on the list with the most dangerous dog breeds, this is due to a misunderstanding of the breed.
+Although Alaskan Malamutes often end up on the list with the most dangerous dog breeds, this is due to a misunderstanding of the breed.
 It is a large breed, and it has a hulking appearance, so its exuberance is often mistaken for aggression.
 Malamutes do have a strong prey drive and shouldn’t live with smaller animals, but they love humans and are nearly always quite friendly with people of all ages.

 Are Alaskan Malamutes herbivores, carnivores, or omnivores?

-Alaskan Malamutes are Omnivores, meaning they eat both plants and other animals.
+Alaskan Malamutes are omnivores, meaning they eat both plants and other animals.

 How many babies do Alaskan Malamutes have?